 Once the wiring is complete, and the jumpers are set in the correct position, you should perform a few tests.
 This is best done with the IRLP interface board in view, but can also be performed on the computer console.
-To monitor on the console, use the program:
+To monitor on the console, log into the node, and switch to the repeater user, and use the readinput program: